luisfagundes94/H2O/README.md

 ### Compose
 - [Material Design 3](https://developer.android.com/jetpack/androidx/releases/compose-material3) - Build Jetpack Compose UIs with ready to use Material Design Components.
-- [Foundation](https://developer.android.com/jetpack/androidx/releases/compose-foundation) - Write Jetpack Compose applications with ready to use building blocks and extend foundation to build your own design system pieces.
 - [UI](https://developer.android.com/jetpack/androidx/releases/compose-ui) - Fundamental components of compose UI needed to interact with the device, including layout, drawing, and input.
 - [Lifecycle-ViewModel](https://developer.android.com/jetpack/androidx/releases/lifecycle) - Perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
 - [HiltViewModel](https://dagger.dev/hilt/view-model.html) - Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.